 The Emergency Department also has access to helicopters, fixed–wing aircraft and paramedic ambulances to transport patients to larger medical centers in Coeur d’Alene and Spokane.

-Boundary Community Hospital has been designated as a Level IV Trauma Center by the State of Idaho.
-The designation for the Hospital is part of the Idaho Time Sensitive Emergency System (TSE) and is reserved for Hospitals that meet the stringent criteria established by the State as part of the statewide TSE system of care that includes three of the top five causes of death in Idaho: trauma, stroke, and heart attack.
-Emergency Department Director, Dr. Stu Willis with Gina Gallette, RN have been spearheading the effort at Boundary Community Hospital.
+Boundary Community Hospital (BCH) has been designated as a Level II STEMI (Heart Attack) Center, Level III Stroke Center, and a Level IV Trauma Center by the State of Idaho.
+These designations for the Hospital are part of the Idaho Time Sensitive Emergency (TSE) System and is reserved for hospitals that meet the stringent criteria established by the State as part of the statewide TSE system of care that includes three of the top five causes of death in Idaho: trauma, stroke, and heart attack (STEMI).

 The 2014 Idaho Legislature approved and funded a plan to develop a statewide Time Sensitive Emergency System of care that includes three of the top five causes of death in Idaho: trauma, stroke, and heart attack.
 Studies show that organized systems of care improve patient outcomes, reduce the frequency of preventable death, and improve the quality of life of the patient.
 The goals of the TSE system are to decrease mortality and improve patient recovery by providing the rapid movement of patients to centers for definitive treatment.